alexanderblindsey/hospital_readmissions/README.md

 ## Goal

 The goal of this investigation is to create a classification model using supervised machine learning that predicts if a patient will be readmitted or not.
-Models are optimized for  accuracy.
+Models are optimized for accuracy, where:

+$$accuracy= \frac{positive\ observations}{total\ observations}\tag{1}$$

+Readmission is defined, for the purposes of this specific analysis, as _any readmission_ after the original admission to the hospital (e.g., the patient would count as reamitted if they were readmitted after 30 days).
+This is because the incidence rate of <30 day readmission is extremely low in this dataset.

 ## Data Description